adrielklein/test-site/_posts/2017-06-11-fix-shifting.markdown

 <img src="{{ base.url }}/adventures/assets/images/match-length.jpg" width="100%">

-Put on a housing caps to both ends of the housing.
+Put on housing caps to both ends of the cable housing.

 <img src="{{ base.url }}/adventures/assets/images/housing-caps.jpg" width="100%">

-Slide your housing onto the wire and place the end of it into the housing stop.
+Slide your housing onto the cable and place the end of it into the housing stop.

 <img src="{{ base.url }}/adventures/assets/images/housing-stop.jpg" width="100%">